aolayeye/School_District_Analysis/README.md

 Further to our analysis, we are investigating the evidence of academic dishonesty in the student's data provide in the students_complete.csv file; specifically, reading and math grades for Thomas High School ninth-graders appear to have been altered.
 Although the school board does not know the full extent of academic dishonesty, they want to uphold state-testing standards.
 Thus, our analysis will replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 We would then repeat the school district analysis and show how the changes affected the overall analysis.

-At the end of our analysis we will be able to provide insights on the following questions:
+At the end of our analysis, we will be able to provide insights on the following questions:
   - How is the district summary affected?
   - How is the school summary affected?
-  - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+  - How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?

 How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade